-The Selling Stockholders and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of their shares of Common Stock on any stock exchange, market or trading facility on which the shares are traded or in private transactions.
+The Selling Stockholders and any of their pledgees, assignees and successors-in-interest may, from time to time, sell any or all of the Stock on any stock exchange, market or trading facility on which the shares are traded or in private transactions.
 These sales may be at fixed or negotiated prices.
 The Selling Stockholders may use any one or more of the following methods when selling shares:

-- ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - · an exchange distribution in accordance with the rules of the applicable exchange; - privately negotiated transactions; - · short sales; - broker-dealers may agree with the Selling Stockholders to sell a specified number of such shares at a stipulated price per share; - · a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.
+- à ordinary brokerage transactions and transactions in which the broker-dealer solicits purchasers; - à block trades in which the broker-dealer will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - à purchases by a broker-dealer as principal and resale by the broker-dealer for its account; - à an exchange distribution in accordance with the rules of the applicable exchange; - à privately negotiated transactions; - à short sales; - à broker-dealers may agree with the Selling Stockholders to sell a specified number of such shares at a stipulated price per share;

+- a combination of any such methods of sale; and - any other method permitted pursuant to applicable law.